Skip to content

 Effective hourly rate after subtracting all work-related costs and commute time.

-Calculate your real hourly rate after work-related costs and unpaid commute time.
-Enter net salary and paid hours per week for an instant result.
+Calculate your real hourly rate after work-related costs and unpaid commute time — what an hour at work is actually worth in net pay.

 What this tool does